As time goes by, some things may change, as in the world of gadgets and technology and as well, so can one’s needs, routines and wants. C .Star. V

-Whether you are looking forward in traveling, going camping (with tents, rv or other) taking some time to enjoy the outdoors or even in having to live in your RV as your residence, there’s no set-way to do so, only guidelines.
-It’s what-ever can work for you and what you need or are trying to accomplish.
+Whether you are looking forward in traveling, going camping (with tents, rv or any other) taking some time to enjoy the outdoors or even in having living in your RV as your residence, there’s no set-way to do so, only guidelines.
+It’s what-ever can work for you and what you need, are trying to accomplish or enjoy.
 Learning how to adjust and adapt to living an RV-Life, can be exciting and fun, but also could be overwhelming.

-In fact for many, it’s not just “Hey let’s sell most of your possessions, storing some and purchase an RV of some sort and travel all over”.
-Yeah, that’s not always how it all goes down.
-There are those (like my husband and I and our 2 dogs), that actually had two other RV’s and never used them because of dealing with family crisis’s.
-Yet, still had dreamt of someday having an RV-lifestyle, but had to be thrown into it real fast, did what we could to continue to support ourselves and figured it out from there.
+In fact, for many it’s not just: “Hey let’s sell most of your possessions, put some stuff in storage, purchase an RV of some sort and travel all over”.
+Yeah, that’s not always how it all goes down (well maybe for some, but not for most).
+There are those (like my husband and I and our 2 dogs) that actually had two other RV’s and had never gotten a chance to use them, one had issues that never got resolved by dealership (after we bought it, before we removed it from dealership), so it never left the dealership and because of dealing with family crisis’s and an abundance of responsibilities.
+Yet, we still dreamt of someday having an RV-lifestyle, but not in the way we had gotten thrown into it real fast!
+We did what we could to make good decisions and continue to support ourselves and plan things out as much as possible.
 We live in our RV at local city parks and such, in the same city our last home was in and nearby where our 2 youngest children live.
-I can give advice on how to do things more efficiently, with a much easier transition, a lot less stress and struggle, but success in doing so, will still be up to the individual.
-I say this because against all odds, we still managed and made it work.
+I know a few things by now about how to do things more efficiently, with a much easier transition, a lot less stress and struggle, but success in doing anything will still be up to the individual and what they are tying to accomplish.
+I say this because against all odds, with everything we had to cope with and against us, we still manage and made it work.
+We do have a family member that helps us from time to time as needed and we made RV friends that help as well because of my husband’s disabilities.

-There are differences from living in our “sticks and bricks” (a nickname for a traditional house), than living in our RV-home, but there’s several things that are similar.
-I had done some RVing in my younger years and lived on a sailboat (with 2 of my eldest children) for almost 2 years and my husband had parents that were RV-ers, so we both already had some experience in living, travel and outdoor life, but in life you should never stop learning..
+There are differences from living in our “sticks and bricks” (a nickname for a traditional house) than living in our RV-home, but there’s several things that are similar.
+I had done a bit of RV-ing, camping with tents and traveling within the United States in my younger years and I also lived on a sailboat (with 2 of my eldest children) for almost 2 years.
+My husband had parents that were also RV-ers, so we both already had some experience in living, travel and outdoor life.
+Yet in life, you never stop learning..

-After my first year of RV-living and lifestyle, I’ve learned a lot about how to make the process easier and as comfortable as possible (from the home maker’s point of view), even though I do know some mechanical, electrical and physical knowledge about things.
-I manage what I do, as my husband and I are a team (yet, he has some disabilities), so I have to help-out more.
-I’ve learned a lot more about RV-ing and it’s community of course, but also learned more about myself, what my needs are, what’s important and how the weather, can tremendously dictate our plans, among several other things.
+After my first year of RV-living and lifestyle, I’ve learned a lot about how to make the process easier and as comfortable as possible (from the home maker’s point of view), even though I do know some mechanical, electrical and physical knowledge about the Rv-life.
+I manage what I do, as my husband and I are a team (he has disabilities), so I have to assist and help-him more.
+I’ve learned a lot more about RV-ing and it’s community, but I also learned more about myself, what my needs are, what’s important to me and how the weather, can tremendously dictate our plans, among several other things.

-Here’s some other things I’ve learned just in the 1st year of RV life:
+Here’s some additional things I’ve learned just in the 1st year of RV life:

 *Having patience, planning, being organized and disciplined, is not only a virtue, but could be a necessity.